jmeowmeow/PixieReport/express-progress/tasks.md

 2. The "stations nearby" should honor the pixie set for (at least?) the first image in the array.

+Wed 28 May 2025 06:07:57 PM PDT

+Let's see if we can do the things as above.
+1. /make preview image now clicks through to a pixie page with navigation like /random.
+2. "stations nearby" /stations makes dollset sticky for first link, round-trips.

 ## Weatherpixie.com Features